howtographql/howtographql/content/frontend/react-urql/3-mutations-creating-links.md

 1. use the `useMutation` hook passing the GraphQL mutation as the first argument
 1. use the `executeMutation` function passing the variables and receive the result

-The different here is that `useMutation` only accepts the mutation as its only argument.
+The difference here is that `useMutation` only accepts the mutation as its only argument.
 It still returns an array of `[result, executeMutation]`.
 The `executeMutation` function accepts variables as its first argument and returns a promise of the mutation result.
 The `result` will be updated with the mutation result as well.